Tea is nought but this: first you heat the water, then you make the tea. Then you drink it properly. That is all you need to know. -Rikyu

 In this family, tea is not a hobby, or a ceremony, or a health-related decision.
 It is all of these and more; it is simply a way of life.

-Through sheer volume of tea consumed daily over a 60+ year span, mom and dad are tea experts by default.
+Through sheer volume of tea consumed daily over a 60+ year span, mom and dad are essentially tea experts by default.
 Mom’s favorite tea?
 Liu Bao was her answer without hesitation.
 Her strong ties to tradition and Chinese medicine showing through.

 We hope that it encourages others to make tea drinking a way of life, to be enjoyed with or without occasion and to leverage indirectly the many benefits steaming from the leaf - not as a means to an end, but rather as a happy consequence for indulging in one of nature’s greatest gifts.